Fortran-FOSS-Programmers/ford/README.md

   fairly useless, just being printed in the documentation.
 In future, FORD may provide lists of things in each category.</dd>
   <dt>summary</dt><dd>A brief description of this part of the code.
 If not
-  specified then FORD will use the first paragraph of the body of your documentation.</dd>
+  specified, then FORD will use the first paragraph of the body of your documentation.</dd>
   <dt>deprecated</dt><dd>If this is present and not ``False`` then a
   label saying "Deprecated" will be placed in the documentation.</dd>